ManimCommunity/manim/docs/source/guides/deep_dive.rst

         scene = ToyExample()
         scene.render()

-In this example, ``preview=True`` means that the completed artifact is opened after rendering.
-It does not request a live render window; that is configured separately with ``live_preview=True`` and requires a renderer that advertises live-preview support.

 Whether you are rendering this way or from a Jupyter notebook, you are still telling your Python interpreter to import the library.
 The usual pattern used to do this is